risk-first/website/Full-Book.md

 Upgrades ( tell story of Research upgrade that went wrong because we were upgrading at the same time as an outage)

+Production Risk
+  Overview:
+    - Overall definition: anything that can go wrong with the production system.
+Loss of data, hacking, poor user experience.
+    - In general, meeting reality when there are things at stake.
+    - Ideally, move production risks _forward_, and deal with them before they are production.
+    - Tension:  you can only make a first impression once, vs.  gilding the lilly, perfectionism.
+    - Consider risk.
+    - Measuring Impact (affected users, losses in currency etc).

+  Specifics:
+    - Operational Risk:
+      - Single points of failure.
+        - Poor monitoring, visibility risk meets operational risk (otherwise, it doesn't matter - good example here)
+        - Correlation  (need a good example here)
+        - Contingency Planning
+        - Disaster Recovery
+        - Datacentres (Aws etc)
+        - Performance Degradation / Runaway processes
+        - Monitoring Tools and Logs
+    - Reputational Risk:
+      - Support (trade off - promptness vs ability)
+    - Security Risk
+      - Hacking
+      - Denial Of Service
+    - Feedback Loops
+       - Bug reports, feedback
+       - Quality of feedback
+       - Internal Controls
+         - Agency Risk meets Production Risk (bad actors, controls)

 \newpage
 # Process Risk

+Example evolution:

+1. Person B in a company starts doing A.
+2. A is really useful.
+B gets busy.
+No one cares.
+3. B goes on holiday.
+A doesn't get done, and people care.
+4. Either, B co-opts other people to help, gets given a team (T), or someone else forms a team containing B to get the job done "properly".
+5. T organises bureaucratically, like a cell, so that there is a controlled gate (G) by which A can get done.
+They monitor G, which probably involves filling in a form.
+6. There are abuses of A: people either misuse it, or use it too much.
+7. T reacts and sets up sign-off, authorization or monetary barriers around B, increasing the bureauratic load involved in using A.
+8. There are further abuses of A:  bureaucratic load increases.
+9. Person C, who has experience working with team T acts as a middleman for customers requiring some variant of A.  They are able to help navigate the bureaucratic process.

+There is a "food chain" around the use of A: people can make a living off "helping" other people use A.

+So, what is process risk?
+Process risk is the hidden complexity of following any process.
+It involves coordination risk, invisibility risk, communication risk, agency risk, but most of all, Hidden risk:  "A" has been thoroughly submerged beneath a layer of bureaucracy, either to protect the organisation from misuse of A, to help in the use of A.

+Hold on, but why?
+Because A represents a capability, _but_ the capability doesn't exactly match the feature required, so it gets buried in a layeror bureaucracy to protect the organisation from misuse of the feature, and adapt its interface to what the organisation requires.

+But, bureaucracy is self-serving too:  by creating the barrier, you take away risk internally, and make it external.

 Finding problems in the process, fixing it quickly, how to do this.